sting-ioc/sting/docs/naming.md

 ## Qualified Values

-While qualified components occasionally occur in applications, it is far more common to see the {@api_url: @Named::Named} annotation used to when configuring the application with multiple instances of primitive or immutable values.
+While qualified components occasionally occur in applications, it is far more common to see the {@link: sting.Named @Named} annotation used to when configuring the application with multiple instances of primitive or immutable values.
 For instance a component could accept multiple parameters of type string for different configuration settings.
 For example: